katyhuff/blog/_posts/2014-10-08-dsesummit.markdown

 ### Dav Clark FTW

-The most important thing I learned was to have [Dav Clark](http://scidav.org/) on your team If possible, maximize the experience by having a David Clark on your team as well.
+The most important thing I learned was to have [Dav Clark](http://scidav.org/) on your team If possible, maximize the experience by having an extra David Clark on your team as well.
 Out of five people, our team had two Dav\* Clarks and we were the winners.
 Coincidence?
 I think not.

 ### Fail Fast